allegro/blog/_posts/2021-04-09-python-logging.md

     return True
 ```

-## Interesting and useful „side effect”
+## Interesting and useful “side effect”

-Usually, it's hard to distinguish log entries from various users.
+Usually, it’s hard to distinguish log entries from various users.
 For example when you have error in
 your code and you find `IndexError`, you cannot be **really sure** to which request does it
 belong.

 Of course, you can guess, based on chronology and many other symptoms,
-but if you have many concurrent requests, then it's hard or even impossible to associate `ERROR` log
+but if you have many concurrent requests, then it’s hard or even impossible to associate `ERROR` log
 with previous `INFO` or `DEBUG`.

-So it's nice to have some kind of tracking ID (`request-id`), that sticks to the request,
+So it’s nice to have some kind of tracking ID (`request-id`), that sticks to the request,
 follows it and is added to every log entry until the end of request processing.
-It's also worth having
+It’s also worth having
-`session-id` attached to all requests that belongs to given HTTP session.
+`session-id` attached to all requests that belong to given HTTP session.

 To use it in your [Django] project, you should use the following: